 Goldwyn Plus provision is primarily for Key Stage 4 students.
-However, in exceptional circumstances, students may join Goldwyn Plus at any point in the secondary phase of their education as long as there is a place available, their needs fall within the admissions criteria, and that all parties are in agreement that Goldwyn Plus provision can meet their needs.
+However, in exceptional circumstances and according to their needs, students may join Goldwyn Plus at any point in the secondary phase of their education as long as there is a place available and their needs meet the admissions criteria.

-Admission to Goldwyn Sixth Form College is via SEN consultation.
-Most students will join Goldwyn Sixth Form College at the beginning of Year 12.
-However, it is possible for students to join during Year 12 or at a later stage, as long as there is a place available and their needs meet the admissions criteria.
+Admission to Goldwyn Sixth Form College is via SEN. Most students will join Goldwyn Sixth Form College at the beginning of Year 12.
+However, it is possible for students to join during Year 12 or at a later stage of their education, as long as there is a place available and their needs meet the admissions criteria.